XML RSS

 Anti-Pinch Window Lift Automotive Electronics Project

 In automotive electronics networking, the commonly networking standard used is called CAN or controller area network which uses a baud rate of up to 1Mbps.
 This speed is needed in the control of engine and other critical components of the automobile that requires fast transfer of information.
-However, there are some areas of control which does not require that kind of speed and hence a slower speed standard can be utilised to save control cost.
-Some of these areas are the mirrors control, Window lift, seat control and door lock amongst others.

 Due to this requirements, a consortium was formed in 1998 consisting of 5 automotive manufacturers (Volvo, BMW, Audi, VW and Daimler-Chrysler), 1 tool supplier (VCT) and 1 semiconductor supplier (Motorola) to look into this.
 As a result, the LIN (Local Interconnect Network) specifications was finalised on 2 February 2000.
 The first version of LIN was 1.1 and currently version 2.0 is in use.
 The most recent development in LIN is the use of it over the vehicle's battery line using a DC-LIN transceiver.
 Some of the main features of LIN are listed below.